nejrariizviic/Redesign-of-the-University-Information-System/README.md

 ## Future Improvements

 The current redesign serves as a foundation for continuous improvements, with some of the planned enhancements including:
-- Development of a Mobile Application for on-the-go access.
+- Development of a mobile application for on-the-go access.
-- Integration with Learning Management Systems (LMS) to support online education.
+- Integration with learning management systems (LMS) to support online education.
-- Advanced Data Analytics & AI Integration for predictive analytics in student performance.
+- Advanced data analytics and AI integration for predictive analytics in student performance.
-- User Feedback-Driven Updates to refine features based on practical usage insights.
+- User feedback-driven updates to refine features based on practical usage insights.